-Academic Integrity: The Syracuse University Academic Integrity Policy governs the work completed in this course.
+Academic Integrity: The Syracuse University Academic Integrity Policy holds students accountable for the integrity of the work they submit.
+Students should be familiar with the Policy and know that it is their responsibility to learn about instructor and general academic expectations with regard to proper citation of sources in written work.
+The policy also governs the integrity of work submitted in exams and assignments as well as the veracity of signatures on attendance sheets and other verifications of participation in class activities.
 Serious sanctions can result from academic dishonesty of any sort.
-For more information and the complete policy, see http://academic\integrity.syr.edu.
+For more information and the complete policy, see http://academic_integrity.syr.edu.

 Complete academic honesty is expected of all students.
 Any incidence of academic dishonesty, as defined by the SU Academic Integrity Policy, will result in both course sanctions and formal notification of the College of Arts & Sciences.
 (A first violation will result in a 0 on the quiz or exam.
 A second violation will result in failing the course.)
 I encourage you to work together on homework and discuss problems and their solutions, but you must write up your solutions individually.
 What you write must reflect your own understanding of the problems.
 Copying a homework solution, in part or in full, is considered a violation of academic integrity.
+If you have any questions about the differences between working together and copying or how to document sources, please see me.